Rolling Forecasts: A Guide vs. Traditional Budgeting

 - They support more dynamic scenario planning.
 Rolling forecasts forward on a monthly or quarterly basis allows finance teams to map out scenarios in a more strategic way.
 As updated actuals come in, you can break the new baseline forecast into multiple scenarios for headcount, topline, and expenses, accounting for best-case and worst-case projections.
 Instead of only comparing everything back to the annual plan, you get a more dynamic, event-based view of the business.

 - They enable proactive resource allocation.
 Rolling forecasts provide a more actionable foundation for budget variance analysis.
 Getting more up-to-date insight into where your business is on target and where it’s missing on financial outcomes helps you align with department leads more effectively.
-Instead of reporting on how accurate your annual plan is, you can have more granular conversations about how changes in resource allocation could improve performance.
+Instead of reporting on how accurate your annual plan is, you can have more granular conversations about how changes in resource and budget allocation could improve performance.

 At the most basic level, forecasting is about predicting future financial outcomes for your business.
 But the end goal of the planning process isn’t just to see whether or not you reach 95% accuracy and hit your numbers—it’s to influence business strategy.